iamosamakamal/US-Census-Data/README.md

 Finally, there's a comparison for gender in each state.

-The repo contains a screenshot of the dashboard, the tablau file and the data set in csv format.
+The repo contains a screenshot of the dashboard, the tableau file and the data set in csv format.

 The link for the dashboard in Tableau Public: https://shorturl.at/cNO04